-How to Recognize, Treat & Prevent Mange in Dogs
+How to Recognize, Treat, and Prevent Mange in Dogs

-If your dog is itching like crazy or you notice patches of fur missing, your pup may have mange.
+If your dog is itching like crazy or you notice patches of thinning or missing fur, your pup may have mange.
 This irritating skin condition is caused by microscopic mites that infest the skin.
-But there’s no need to stress: Mange in dogs is easily preventable and treatable.
+But there's no need to stress: Mange in dogs is preventable and treatable.

 What Type of Mite: Sarcoptic or Demodectic?

 There are two types of mange, and the kind your dog has will depend on which type of mite is causing the problem.
-Mange is most commonly caused by sarcoptic mites (also called scabies).
+Mange is most commonly caused by the sarcoptic mite, Sarcoptes scabiei, or a closely related mite species like Notoedres.
+This type of mange is called scabies.
 Your dog can catch these parasites from another animal or from contaminated bedding and give them to you.

 Demodectic mites, on the other hand, are naturally present in the roots of your dog's fur (called hair follicles).
 They're passed from mother to pup during the first few days of life.
 Normally, a dog's immune system keeps demodectic mites in check.
 But mange outbreaks can occur if the mite population grows out of control.
 Mange caused by demodectic mites isn't contagious.